 There are offences relating to, inter alia, false entries in the register.
 Penalties take the form of fines and even prison terms.

 The legislation brings Nigerian IP law further in line with international norms and it will benefit both Nigerians and international companies.
 It will result in Nigeria becoming a member of the International Union for the Protection of New Varieties of Plants (UPOV).
 It will attract new investment into the country’s seed industry.
-It is welcome development.
+It is a welcome development.

 We are monitoring the situation and will provide an update on any further developments.